deweylab/RSEM/README.md

 ### II.
 Demo

 To get a quick idea on how to use pRSEM, you can try [this demo](https://github.com/pliu55/pRSEM_demo).
-It provides a single script, named `run_pRSEM_demo.sh`, allowing you to run all pRSEM's functions.
+It provides a single script, named `run_pRSEM_demo.sh`, which allows you to run all pRSEM's functions.
 It also contains detailed descriptions of pRSEM's input and output files, workflow, and system requirements.

 ### III.
 Installation